Level3AI-hub/Safuverse/SafuAcademy/README.md

 ## Features

 - **Gasless Transactions**: Zero gas fees for users through a backend relayer controlled by the owner on BNB Chain
-- **Domain-Gated Access**: Only domain owners from the safudomains system (deployed on BSC) can enroll
+- **Domain-Gated Access**: Only domain owners from the SafuDomains system (deployed on BSC) can enroll
 - **On-Chain Progress**: Course completion tracked transparently on BNB Chain
 - **Course Creation**: Deploy courses as individual smart contracts on BSC

 ## How It Works

-1. Users must own a primary .safu domain from the safudomains system on BNB Chain
+1. Users must own a primary .safu domain from the SafuDomains system on BNB Chain
 2. Course creators deploy courses via the CourseFactory contract
 3. Domain owners enroll in courses without paying gas (relayer-enabled)
 4. Progress is tracked on-chain on BNB Chain